 Adams was one of the formative figures in SFI’s history, having served on both the Board of Trustees and the Science Board since the Institute's founding in 1984.
 He maintained an active role at SFI through the early 2000s, and inspired ongoing SFI research into the emergence of complex socities and urban centers.

 Adams directed the Oriental Institute at the University of Chicago, his alma mater, from 1962-1968 and again from 1981-1983, and also served as the university's provost.
-In 1984, he left the University of Chicago to become the ninth Secretary of the Smithsonian Institute.
+In 1984, he left the University of Chicago to become the ninth Secretary of the Smithsonian Institution.

 During his ten years stewarding the Smithsonian, Adams oversaw many successful and novel outreach efforts.
 He said he was most proud of his role in initiating the National Museum of the American Indian, which was completed after his departure.
 The Washington Post reports that Adams “sought to make ‘confrontation, experimentation and debate’ part of the Smithsonian’s mandate.”